Packaging

 Packaging is the science, art and technology of enclosing or protecting products for distribution, storage, sale, and use.
 Packaging also refers to the process of designing, evaluating, and producing packages.
 Packaging can be described as a coordinated system of preparing goods for transport, warehousing, logistics, sale, and end use.
 Packaging contains, protects, preserves, transports, informs, and sells.
-In many countries it is fully integrated into government, business, institutional, industrial, and personal use.
+In many countries it is fully integrated into government, business, institutional, industrial, and for personal use.

 Package labeling (American English) or labelling (British English) is any written, electronic, or graphic communication on the package or on a separate but associated label.
+Many countries or regions have regulations governing the content of package labels.
+Merchandising, branding, and persuasive graphics are not covered in this article.

 History of packaging

 Ancient era

 The first packages used the natural materials available at the time: baskets of reeds, wineskins (bota bags), wooden boxes, pottery vases, ceramic amphorae, wooden barrels, woven bags, etc. Processed materials were used to form packages as they were developed: first glass and bronze vessels.
 The study of old packages is an essential aspect of archaeology.

-The first usage of paper for packaging was sheets of treated mulberry bark used by the Chinese to wrap foods as early as the first or second century B.C.

-The usage of paper-like material in Europe was when the Romans used low grade and recycled papyrus for the packaging of incense.

-The earliest recorded use of paper for packaging dates back to 1035, when a Persian traveller visiting markets in Cairo, Arab Egypt, noted that vegetables, spices and hardware were wrapped in paper for the customers after they were sold.
+Sheets of treated mulberry bark were used by the Chinese to wrap foods as early as the first or second century BC.
+The usage of paper-like material in Europe occurred when the Romans used low grade and recycled papyrus for the packaging of incense.
+In 1035, a Persian traveller visiting markets in Cairo, Arab Egypt, noted that vegetables, spices and hardware were wrapped in paper for the customers after they were sold.

 Modern era

 Tinplate

 The use of tinplate for packaging dates back to the 18th century.
 The manufacturing of tinplate was the monopoly of Bohemia for a long time; in 1667 Andrew Yarranton, an English engineer, and Ambrose Crowley brought the method to England where it was improved by ironmasters including Philip Foley.
-By 1697, John Hanbury had a rolling mill at Pontypool for making "Pontypoole Plates".
+By 1697, John Hanbury had a rolling mill at Pontypool for making "Pontypool Plates".
 The method pioneered there of rolling iron plates by means of cylinders enabled more uniform black plates to be produced than was possible with the former practice of hammering.

 Tinplate boxes first began to be sold from ports in the Bristol Channel in 1725.
 The tinplate was shipped from Newport, Monmouthshire.
 By 1805, 80,000 boxes were made and 50,000 exported.
 Tobacconists in London began packaging snuff in metal-plated canisters from the 1760s onwards.